core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### Recycling of Sender IDs ### {#sec-sid-recycling}

-From the moment when a Gid is assigned to a group until the moment a new Gid is assigned to that same group, the Group Manager MUST NOT reassign a Sender ID within the group.
+From the moment T_start when a Gid is assigned to a group until the moment when a new Gid is assigned to that same group, the following restrictions apply within the group.

+* The Group Manager MUST NOT assign a Sender ID that was already the Sender ID of an endpoint in the group at T_start.

+* The Group Manager MUST NOT assign a given Sender ID more than once.

+That is, under the ongoing use of the current Gid, a given Sender ID is not reassigned to the same or a different endpoint.
 This prevents from reusing a Sender ID ('kid') with the same triple (Gid, Master Secret, Master Salt).
-Within this restriction, the Group Manager can assign a Sender ID used under an old Gid value (including under a same, recycled Gid value), thus avoiding Sender ID values to irrecoverably grow in size.
+Within these restrictions, the Group Manager can assign a Sender ID used under an old Gid value (including under a same, recycled Gid value), thus avoiding Sender ID values to irrecoverably grow in size.

 Even when an endpoint joining a group is recognized as a current member of that group, e.g., through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the endpoint in the group, unless the group is rekeyed first and a new Gid value is established.